apryor6/apryor6.github.io/_posts/2017-9-24-stockstreamer.md

 ssh ubuntu@[ip-address] -i mykey.pem
 ~~~

 Where [ip-address] should be replaced with the elastic IP of the EC2 instance.
+The -i flag indicates the keyfile to use for authentication.
+If everything worked you should see a different terminal prompt like `ubuntu@######` (on the first connection you may get asked a yes/no question about host keys before proceeding).

 ## Configuring the instance